danielecastellana22/tensor-tree-nn/README.md

-#Tensor Tree-RNN
+# Tensor Tree-RNN
-We provide an extension of Tree Recursive Nerual Network which is based on tensor theory.
+We provide an extension of Tree Recursive Neural Network which is based on tensor theory.

-##Code Structure
+## Code Structure
 The code structure is the following:
-* `cannon` folder contains auxilary file for the hyper-parameter model selection;
+* `cannon` folder contains auxiliary file for the hyper-parameter model selection;
 * `data` folder contains data for the experiments;
 * `experiments` folder contains the code to run experiments;
-* `treeRNN` folder contains the code of the Tenrsor Tree Recursive Model.
+* `treeRNN` folder contains the code of the Tensor Tree Recursive Model.

 ## How to run an experiment
 The folder `experiments` contains two files to run an experiment: